By Shell Polymers on Dec 17, 2020

 In addition to being a lighter, more durable alternative to glass, many HDPE products are also recyclable.10 As technology advances, brands are finding new ways of repurposing HDPE for more sustainable packaging.
 For example, Coca Cola recently piloted a recycled HDPE plastic cap on DASANI water bottles in Q4 of 2020.11 Coca-Cola North America’s VP of Environment, Sustainability, and Safety is quoted in the official press release as saying, “As people spend more time at home, we are recognizing an opportunity to do even more to help ensure that people have a means to recycle at the curb.”

 Prime Packaging for Home Care Products

-HDPE makes an excellent plastic packaging for cosmetics due to the protection it provides against chemicals and outside contaminants.
+HDPE makes an excellent polymer packaging for cosmetics due to the protection it provides against chemicals and outside contaminants.
 With the global home care market projected to grow at a CAGR of 3.98% from 2020-2025, the right packaging choices are crucial to success.

 HDPE is a durable, versatile material that accommodates a variety of container designs and maintains structural integrity through distribution.
 HDPE is also preferred for personal care products because it has high rigidity, long shelf life, and reliable barrier properties.12